Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Result

-It is important to note that, as can be found in Table~\ref{tab:results}, the produced $^{56}$Ni mass fraction relative to the mass of ejecta exceeding 5~GK varies from 24\% (\texttt{AD20x2}) to 78\% (\texttt{T20}) depending on the electron fraction, entropy, and expansion timescale of the outflowing matter for each model.
-The conditions of $Y_\mathrm{e} \gtrsim 0.5$, low entropy, and slow expansion are favored for the efficient production of $^{56}$Ni (\texttt{T20} is the case; see Fig.~\ref{fig:hists}).
+It is important to note that, as can be found in Table~\ref{tab:results}, the produced $^{56}$Ni mass fraction relative to the mass of ejecta exceeding 5~GK varies from 24\% (\texttt{AD20x2}) to 43\% (\texttt{AD20x1}) depending on the electron fraction, entropy, and expansion timescale of the outflowing matter for each model.
+The conditions of $Y_\mathrm{e} \gtrsim 0.5$, low entropy, and slow expansion are favored for the efficient production of $^{56}$Ni.
 Therefore, the mass of ejecta with $\geq 5$~GK (as frequently used in the literature) only serves as a loose upper limit for the produced amount of $^{56}$Ni.

-\addsf{ Suppose that $^{56}$Ni are synthesized from $^{16}$O, the rest-mass energy released into the internal energy due to the nuclear burning is $\SI{7.0e50}{}$, $\SI{1.6e49}{}$, $\SI{7.5e49}{}$, and $\SI{1.9e50}{erg}$ for models \texttt{T20}, \texttt{AD09x1}, \texttt{AD20x1}, and \texttt{AD20x2}, respectively.
+Suppose that $^{56}$Ni is synthesized from $^{16}$O, the rest-mass energy released into the internal energy due to the nuclear burning is $\SI{1.6e49}{}$, $\SI{7.5e49}{}$, and $\SI{1.9e50}{erg}$ for models \texttt{AD09x1}, \texttt{AD20x1}, and \texttt{AD20x2}, respectively.
 These contributions are several to tens percents of the explosion energy estimated in \S~\ref{subsec:diag} and can have notable effects.
 Especially for model \texttt{AD20x1}, the explosion energy plus binding energy above the extraction radius $r_\mathrm{ext}=\SI{2e9}{cm}$ becomes negative but the value is comparable to the energy generated by nuclear burning.
-Thus, to clarify whether such a marginal model explodes successfully, feedback of the nuclear reaction has to be taken into account in hydrodynamics simulations (see \citealt{Bollig2020} for a recent attempt). }
+Thus, to clarify whether such a marginal model explodes successfully, feedback of the nuclear reaction has to be taken into account in hydrodynamics simulations (see \citealt{Bollig2020} and \citealt{Navo2022arxiv} for a recent attempt).